3.

 The shape of the branch is based on the purpose, the type of machine and especially the direction of the working fluid flow from or to the blade section.
 If the blade section connects to the branch radially or diagonally, then the branch is of spiral design.
 If the blade section connects to the branch axially, then axial branches are used.
 In both cases, the shape and size of the branch should be such that the circumference of the connecting blade cascade is at the same pressure.
 There are no significant density changes in the branches because they are fluid transport passages.

 The basic design of the spiral casing is based on the theory of potential flow, in which the streamlines have the shape of logarithmic spiral.
-The basic spiral casings shapes are shown in Figure 14, with some shapes not satisfying the conditions of the potential flow equations, resulting in vortices.
-However, they have other advantages - in particular, they reduce the required diameter of the spiral casing, which results in a much larger diameter than the rotor diameter for a constant casing width and potential flow.
+The basic spiral casings shapes are shown in Figure 15, with some shapes not satisfying the conditions of the potential flow equations, resulting in vortices.
+However, they have other advantages - in particular, they reduce the calculated diameter of the spiral casing, which results in a much larger diameter than the rotor diameter for a constant casing width and potential flow.
 Spiral casings can also be reduced by ending them at less than 360°, see Problem 4 - shortened casings can be used where size is a more important parameter than efficiency.

 Basic spiral casings